tidyparse/tidyparse/README.md

 └── 1
 ```

-If the string does not parse, for example, as shown below:
+If Tidyparse is unable to parse the string, for example, as shown below:

 `if ( true or false ) then true else 1`

-Tidyparse will display possible fixes and branches for all syntactically valid substrings:
+It will instead display possible fixes sorted by edit distance and partial AST branches for all syntactically valid substrings:

 ```
 ❌ Current line invalid, possible fixes: